Raleigh Wrongful Death Attorney

 North Carolina applies contributory negligence in wrongful death cases.
 This law is quite harsh, as it means that if a deceased victim was even one percent responsible for their fatal accident, their family cannot recover compensation.
 As a result, each case requires a carefully planned legal strategy to ensure liability falls on the correct party.

-Our lawyers at Nagle & Associates, P.A. look out for our clients and care about your future.
+Our Raleigh personal injury lawyers at Nagle & Associates, P.A. look out for our clients and care about your future.
 Call our Raleigh wrongful death attorneys to get started on your case at (919) 433-0035.
 We offer free consultations, and if you are unable to come to us, we will come to you.